open-webui/docs/docs/getting-started/env-configuration.md

 - Type: `bool`
 - Default: `False`
 - Description: If enabled, merges OAuth accounts with existing accounts using the same email address.
-This is considered unsafe as providers may not verify email addresses and can lead account takeovers.
+This is considered unsafe as providers may not verify email addresses and can lead to account takeovers.

 #### `OAUTH_USERNAME_CLAIM`